 Need another reason to opt for flower instead of oils or extracts?
 Did you know that most of the CBD in oils and tinctures doesn’t actually get absorbed by the body?
 One study suggests that only 4% of orally consumed CBD gets absorbed.
 However, when CBD is inhaled like with the Elon, that number looks more like 30%.
 Think about all the CBD that goes to waste with oils or and capsules!

 Get your CBD straight from the flower itself!
 Hemp flower is always full-spectrum, which means it contains all the therapeutic terpenes and cannabinoids that are naturally present in the plant.
 Even CBD and hemp oils labeled as full-spectrum are heavily processed and often use artificial terpenes or cannabinoids isolated from different plants.
-With Elon, you can experience the CBD the way nature intended.Order an Elon Starter Kit today, and discover a better way to enjoy CBD.
+With elon®, you can experience the CBD the way nature intended.Order a Starter Bundle today, and discover a better way to enjoy CBD.